Gauge Structures: From Stabilizer Codes to Continuum Models: Stabilizer Codes

 \subsection{Excitations}

 We typically think of excitations as states with energies above the ground space, but as we wish to remain Hamiltonian independent, we define them via a map $\psi: \mc P \to \wp(S)$ such that

 We refer to this as the {\it syndrome map} and members of its image syndromes due to the connection with error syndromes in the context of error correction.
 Individual members of a syndrome are called fundamental excitations and subsets composite excitations.
-This map tells us which stabilizers ``flip'' (change eigenstate) under the action of $f$, but it also has an important connection to $\phi$ and $\omega$:
+This map tells us which stabilizers ``flip'' (change eigenstate) under the action of $f$ on a member of the stabilizers code as defined in Eq.~\eqref{eq:code}, but it also has an important connection to $\phi$ and $\omega$: